mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 or what race you are or what gender you are.
 When you join a team, you are having a, again, it's like a dating thing.
 You're getting to know them.
 They're getting to know you.
-You want to, you want to start with your best self and say, look, I'm good at all these things, you know, you want to prove yourself when you joined the team that's normal.
+You want to, you want to start with your best self and say: "look, I'm good at all these things", you know, you want to prove yourself when you joined the team that's normal.
 Then once you get into that position, they should accept you and you should feel comfortable being part of that team.